Why Our Family Eats Animal Products: Part One

 There was a one month period of time in the sixth grade when I wanted to be a vegetarian.
 My best friend Andrea had given up meat, and not wanting to be left out, one night at the supper table I declared that I did too.
 In the mid-western farming land of meat and potatoes that didn’t go over too well.
 And my own personal desire didn’t last long either – the hamburger casserole so familiar to my body eventually became too much to resist.

 So I have always been a carnivore.
-For a while in college when I was obsessed with eating no more than 1800 calories per day I only ate small amounts of turkey and chicken, with the bulk of my protein coming from beans.
+For a while in college, when I was obsessed with eating no more than 1800 calories per day, I only ate small amounts of turkey and chicken.
+The bulk of my protein came from canned beans.
 I ate no eggs and drank only soy milk.
 I probably went at least 6 months without eating red meat, but when I finally did it felt so good.
 Something in my body has always wanted meat, eggs, and milk.

 But the meat, eggs, and milk that we now know are a far cry from that which my grandparents grew up on.
 They may have had a family cow produce their milk, or perhaps had the milk man deliver it from the local creamery which collected milk from the neighbor’s grazing cows.
 Now you can buy milk by the gallon, never knowing that the cows have no room to move, stand in their own feeces all day, and are so sick from it that they have to be shot up with a cocktail of antibiotics.
 If that wasn’t enough they also get hormones to increase their milk production, which gives them mastitis, leaving puss in the very glass of milk that we hand to our children.